 The Annapolis Brass Quintet, founded in 1971 by trumpeter David Cran and bass trombonist Robert Posten, was the first full-time performing brass ensemble in the US.

-Over the course of its twenty-two year history, the Quintet received critical acclaim and drew enthusiastic audiences in all fifty states and throughout Europe, Asia, the Middle East, Central America, and Canada.
-The ensemble's strong commitment to expanding the repertoire for brass quintet led to the publication of many of its own editions of existing music, numerous commissions of new works, and over seventy-five world premieres.
+Over the course of its 22 year history, the Quintet received critical acclaim and drew enthusiastic audiences in all 50 states and throughout Europe, Asia, the Middle East, Central America, and Canada.
+The ensemble's strong commitment to expanding the repertoire for brass quintet led to the publication of many of its own editions of existing music, numerous commissions of new works, and over 75 world premieres.

 The original members of the Annapolis Brass Quintet were trumpeters David Cran and Haldon "Butch" Johnson, trombonist John Driver, bass trombonist Robert "Rip" Posten, and horn player Rick Rightnour; nine other musicians performed as regular members of the Quintet during its lifetime: trumpeter Robert Suggs, trombonists Wayne Wells, Martin Hughes, and Tim Beck, and horn players Sharon Tiebert, Arthur Brooks, Marc Guy, Calvin Smith, and Arthur "Ted" Labar.